A list of questions and answers specifically for parents and families of our students

 A: Personal checks may be mailed directly to the Bursar's Office in Bergami Hall.
 Electronic

 checks (ACH payments) can be processed online through epay as well.
-UNH accepts credit
+The University

-and debit card payments online only through epay and all card payments are subject
+accepts credit and debit card payments online only through epay and all card payments

 Q: What happens if I pay my bill late?

-A: UNH assesses monthly late fees of 1% of the remaining unpaid balance.
+A: The University assesses monthly late fees of 1% of the remaining unpaid balance.

 Q. Who should we contact if I or my child has additional questions regarding financial